charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

 Then, in the terminal, run:
 `npm run production`
+Then, in the terminal, run `npm run production`.
 This creates a production-ready file for your assets, meaning its all compiled and minified!
-Yay!

 #### Bonus: Webpack Dev Server
 Probably my most favourite part of webpack (so far) is the development server.
 To put it simply, the webpack development server provides you with a server and live reloading.